websauna/websauna/docs/source/tutorial/tutorial_05.rst

 On a shell where your project virtual environment is activated type::

-    ws-create-user myemail@example.com secret
+    ws-create-user myemail@example.com

-This will create a new user.
+This will prompt you to give a password for the new user.
 Because this is the first user of the site the user becomes an administrator.

 Now you can log in as this user and you should see the site administration.